About the College

 - Select and use information systems that support key business processes.

-The College of Business Administration seeks to develop and promote a learning environment of the highest quality, characterized by inspired teaching and informed by meaningful research.
-Consistent with the traditions and mission of Georgia Southern University, the College of Business Administration offers a broad array of undergraduate programs and select graduate programs.
+The College of Business seeks to develop and promote a learning environment of the highest quality, characterized by inspired teaching and informed by meaningful research.
+Consistent with the traditions and mission of Georgia Southern University, the College of Business offers a broad array of undergraduate programs and select graduate programs.
 We distinguish ourselves by our willingness to build and maintain strong relationships with and among our students, colleagues, alumni and the global business and nonprofit communities.
 We leverage these networks to create learning opportunities and new knowledge, both theoretical and practical.
 We are a diverse community, united in pursuit of our common values: continuous improvement, excellence, integrity, accountability, respect and sustainability.

 Teaching in the College of Business: